Ignaciojeria/einar-docs/src/content/docs/logging/slog.md

 	logger.Info("Hello from structured logs :D", "customKey", "customValue") }
 ```
 In this example, the myOnloadJob function receives the logger as a dependency, allowing you to log structured information when the job is executed.
-The logger is automatically injected by EinarCLI, ensuring seamless integration with the rest of your application.
+The logger is automatically injected by EinarIOC, ensuring seamless integration with the rest of your application.

 When executed, the log will appear in the console output as follows: